2024 IMSA Battle on the Bricks: Balance of performance

 Ahead of the event, IMSA published a bulletin regarding the latest balance of performance (BoP) changes in the GTP, GTD Pro, and GTD classes.
 In the GTP class, the Porsche received a 3 kilogram weight increase, whilst also receiving an increase of 6 kilowatts in power.
 The BMW was up 2 kilograms from Road America, with a power increase of 7 kilowatts.
 The Acura received 1 kilogram of additional ballast, whilst remaining at the highest possible power level of 520 kilowatts.
 The Cadillac only saw a power increase of 5 kilowatts.
-Finally, the Lamborghini, which returned for the first time since Watkins Glen, had the minimum weight of 1030 kilograms, with an power output of 518 kilowatts.
+Finally, the Lamborghini, which returned for the first time since Watkins Glen, had the minimum weight of 1030 kilograms, with a power output of 518 kilowatts.
 In the GTD Pro and GTD classes, the BMW received a 6.7 horsepower reduction, whilst the Ford lost 8.8 horsepower with a 1 millimeter smaller air restrictor.
 Furthermore, the Acura received a loss in power of 11.4 horsepower.
 Finally, the Mercedes saw a power boost of 6.7 horsepower, whilst the air restrictor will be opened up by 0.5 millimeters.